SourabhGuptaGit/AI-CodeForge/README.md

 ## ✨ The Agent's Cool Toolkit

-Everything this agent does is strictly confined to the working directory set in `config.py` (which is `calculator/` by default).
+Everything this agent does is strictly confined to the working directory set in `config.py` (which is `calculator` by default).

 | Tool Name | Purpose | What It Does | Key Info |
 | :--- | :--- | :--- | :--- |